redShingdings/redShingdings/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me: You can't
+- 📫 How to reach me: You can't (For now)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm noob at programming (For now)
+- ⚡ Fun fact: I'm noob at programming (also For now)

 <!---
 redShingdings/redShingdings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.